askeksa/Shrinkler/README.txt

 History:

+2015-01-05:  Version 4.3.
+Minor fixes:
+             Usage information adjusted to fit within 77 columns.
+             References discarded metric computed properly.
+             First progress step is at 0.1% rather than 1.0%.
+             Option to omit progress output (for non-ANSI consoles).
+             Source changes for easier compilation with MSVC.

 2014-12-16:  Version 4.2.
 For memory-efficient decrunching:
              Option to overlap compressed and decompressed data.
              Print memory overhead during and after decrunching.